bio-mlhui/CardiacVideoSegmentation/README.md

 ## Semi-supervised Cardiac Video Segmentation
+Since there are many unlabeled frames in the dataset, I am wondering using the unsupervised signal to update the model.
+This idea comes from DINO, where each training image is cropped to 2 bigger crops and 9 smaller crops.
+11 crops are input to the ViT.
+And we get 11 [CLS] tokens after the ViT layers.
+The Self-Distillation loss is to treat the bigger crop as gt probability distribution and smaller crop as predicted distribution, and uses the cross entropy to compute a total of 18 loss values.
+This loss can train the model to learn the 'local-to-global' correspondance in a self-supervised manner.

 ## Cardiac Video Segmentation == Box Prediction + Box-Promptable SAM2 Segmentation
 Since each cardiac part is a continuous instance (not the scattered region such as sky, grass), we can decompose the video segmentation into Box Prediction and use the predicted boxes as SAM2 prompts to generate video segmentation